Inc21/Python-Quiz-Game-PP3/README.md

 ### New User.

-- I want...
-- I want...
+- I want to see instructions how to play this game.
+- I want to be challenged and test my Python knowledge.
+- I want to be able to see my score on the leaderboard and how it stacks up to the competition.

 ### Returning user.

-- As a returning user..
+- As a returning user, I want to start the game quick without having to go through how to play instructions again.
-- As a returning user...
+- As a returning user, I want to see and beat my previous score.

 ### Site owner objectives

-- As a site owner...
+- As a app creator, I want to provide fun learning experience.
-- As a site owner...
+- As a app creator, I want to add competitive element to the quiz.
-- As a site owner...
+- As a app creator, I want to be visually pleasant and readable.

 # Design